rooobeert/SharePointUtilityToolkit/README.md

 For my own sake, I will use the word lists for both lists and libraries in SharePoint.

 ## Copy and paste lists
 You can (initally) copy one or many lists from one or many SharePoint site collections to one or many other site collections.
-You ==cannot== use this tool to copy over changes you made to a list and you ==cannot== copy default lists like Documents or SitePages since they already exist on all site collections.
+You **cannot** use this tool to copy over changes you made to a list and you **cannot** copy default lists like Documents or SitePages since they already exist on all site collections.

 The copy and paste process includes the following elements:
 - List columns (by default)